SummerSlam (2020): Main event

 In the main event, Braun Strowman defended the Universal Championship against "The Fiend" Bray Wyatt in a Falls Count Anywhere match.
 During the match, the two fought up the entrance ramp and inside the gorilla position.
 In the closing moments, Strowman used a box cutter to cut the top ring canvas to expose the wooden flooring.
 The Fiend countered an attack from Strowman and performed a Uranage and two consecutive Sister Abigails on Strowman onto the exposed wood to regain the title for a second time.
 After the match, a returning Roman Reigns (in his first appearance in five months) appeared and performed a Spear on The Fiend.
 Reigns then performed a Spear on Strowman, who was staggering at ringside, and attacking him with multiple chair shots.
-Reigns then returned to the ring to execute another Spear on The Fiend before hoisting up the Universal Championship.
+Reigns then returned to the ring to execute another Spear on The Fiend before hoisting up the Universal Championship belt.

+Reception

+Dave Meltzer rated the WWE Championship match 4.25 stars, the highest of the night.
+Meanwhile, the main event received 1 star, the lowest of the night.
+Elsewhere on the card, the kick-off show match received 2.25 stars, the SmackDown Women's Championship match received 3.25 stars, the Raw Tag Team Championship match received 2 stars, the Loser Leaves WWE match received 2.75 stars, and the street fight and the Raw Women's Championship match received 3.75 stars.

 Aftermath

 Raw

 The following night on Raw, WWE Champion Drew McIntyre gloated how he had defeated "the greatest wrestler ever" with a wrestling move, and stated that he knew that Randy Orton wanted a rematch.
 As McIntyre made his exit, Orton attacked McIntyre and delivered two Punts to him.
 Later, McIntyre attacked Orton during Orton's match against the debuting Keith Lee and the brawl ended with Orton delivering a third Punt to McIntyre, taking him out for the next couple of weeks.
 On the August 31 episode, Orton earned himself another title opportunity against McIntyre for the WWE Championship at Clash of Champions.

 Sasha Banks challenged Asuka to a rematch for the Raw Women's Championship, but as a lumberjack match.
 However, Banks was unsuccessful in regaining the title, thus ending their feud.
 However, the two faced each other again at Survivor Series on November 22, but as a champion vs. champion match with Banks as SmackDown Women's Champion, where Banks was victorious.

 Dominik Mysterio teamed with his father Rey Mysterio in a tag team match against Seth Rollins and Murphy, but the match ended in a disqualification after Retribution attacked the Mysterios.
 On August 28, a rematch was scheduled for Payback.

-Also on the following Raw, United States Champion Apollo Crews was scheduled to defend his title against The Hurt Business' Bobby Lashley at Payback.
-The two also had an arm wrestling match that Crews won when he took a cheap shot by stomping on Lashley's foot.
+On August 24, United States Champion Apollo Crews was scheduled to defend his title against The Hurt Business' Bobby Lashley at Payback.
+On Raw that night, the two had an arm wrestling match that Crews won when he took a cheap shot by stomping on Lashley's foot.